-BIOL 235 General Nutrition\ (3 Hours)
+BIOL 235 General Nutrition (3 Hours) →

-Prerequisites: CHEM 122 or (CHEM 124 and CHEM 125) and BIOL 144 or (BIOL 140 and
+Prerequisites: CHEM 122 or (CHEM 124 and CHEM 125) and BIOL 144 or (BIOL 140 and pre/co-requisite: BIOL 225).

-Prerequisites or corequisites: BIOL 225).

 This introductory course provides a basic knowledge of human nutrition.
 Students will learn the sources and functions of the various nutrients.
 They will also explore the interaction of diet, disease prevention and treatment.
 Through the use of a computerized nutrition program, students will analyze their diets for nutritional deficiencies and excesses.